Biodiversity net gain

 Habitat will be secured for a minimum of 30 years and delivered either on-site, off-site or using a new statutory national biodiversity credits scheme.

 We have published a Planning Guidance document which will help applicants understand our approach to delivering biodiversity net gain and what information should be submitted with a planning application.
-A concise list of our requirements can be found on our Local Validation List.
+A concise list of our requirements can be found on our local validation list.

 In addition, we have produced a Guidance Note for Householders which sets out some small steps everyone can take to improve biodiversity in our homes and gardens.